zerodha/zerodhatech.github.io/content/blog/remoteness-of-remote-work.md

 We have had an org-wide Discourse forum open to all 1000+ employees was in place pre-COVID.
 Its usage skyrocketed during the COVID years and it became a thriving repository of information and async threads with participations from people from all departments.
 A lot of collective decision making happened there.
 Then, at a point, it just got overwhelming.
 Despite heavy categorisation, there were just way too many threads for people to keep track of.
 A forum fatigue set in.

-In the daily deluge of e-mails, forums, chat rooms, multiple messaging apps, all day, every day, how does an average human being maintain context across so many communication channels, especially in very complex orgs?
-Especially communication channels that are completely devoid of the rich cues and nuances of face-to-face communication?
+In the daily deluge of e-mails, forums, chat rooms, multiple messaging apps, all day, every day---personal and professional---how does an average human being maintain context across so many communication channels, especially in very complex orgs?
+Especially communication channels that are completely devoid of the rich cues and nuances of face-to-face communication.
 No wonder that *Zoom call fatigue* <sup>[[1]](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=%22zoom+fatigue%22&btnG=)</sup> now seems to be a phenomenon that is getting academic attention.
 I can only imagine the plight of people who are forced to use terrible communication tools picked by management who do not understand or care for UX<sup>[[2]](https://zerodha.tech/blog/being-future-ready-with-common-sense/#8-the-tyranny-of-non-technical-tech-leaders)</sup>.

 ### Productivity